 So you’ve decided to come to the Kansas International Film Festival.
 You’re looking forward to a week of great movies, discussion with filmmakers and filmgoers of all types, and a lot of time in a darkened theater.
 What next?
 Well, we can help.
 The Kansas International Film Festival has put together this handy survival guide of tips and tricks to get you through the festival with minimal stress.
 We want you to have the greatest film experience possible, so if you have questions or concerns not addressed here, please let us know.
 You can contact us at: Kiff Concerns or Questions

-With so many movies on three screens, it’s important to figure out what you want to see before you arrive.
+With so many movies on five screens, it’s important to figure out what you want to see before you arrive.
 Plan ahead!
 Check out the KIFF Film Schedule so you can decide what sounds interesting and know when it is playing.
 Tickets go fast, so be sure to have a backup selection (just in case).

 Get Your Tickets Early